36th Street station (BMT Fourth Avenue Line): 1940s to 1990s

 In June 1980, new telephones were installed on the platform at this station and nine others in Brooklyn, following a request by the New York City Council for their installation in crime-prone subway stations.
-The station was overhauled from 1996 to 1997.
-The changes included retiled walls, rebuilt staircases, new tiling on the floors, upgrading the station's lights, installing ADA yellow safety treads along the platform edge, and new track-beds for local and express trains.
+The MTA added funding for a renovation of the 36th Street station to its 1980–1984 capital plan in 1983.
+In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
+Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including 36th Street.
+The station was overhauled from 1996 to 1997; as part of the renovation, the walls were re-tiled.
 It also included an art installation by Owen Smith called An Underground Movement: Designers, Builders, Riders.
 It features ceramic mosaics on mezzanine and stairway walls, and depicts the workers that have made the subway system possible.

 2000s to present

 In May 2018, New York City Transit Authority President Andy Byford announced his subway and bus modernization plan, known as Fast Forward, which included making an additional 50 stations compliant with the Americans with Disabilities Act of 1990 during the 2020–2024 Metropolitan Transportation Authority (MTA) Capital Program to allow most riders to have an accessible station every two or three stops.
 The draft 2020–2024 Capital Program released in September 2019 included 66 stations that would receive ADA improvements, including 36th Street.
+A contract for two elevators at the station was awarded in December 2023.

+A request for proposals was put out on May 18, 2023 for the contract for a project bundle to make 13 stations accessible, including 36th Street.
+The contract to add two elevators at the station was awarded in December 2023.
+The MTA announced in 2025 that a customer service center would open at the station.

-During the morning rush hour on April 12, 2022, 62-year-old Frank James threw smoke bombs into the station before shooting several people.
-Several routes were delayed or temporarily closed, and a total of 29 people were injured.
+During the morning rush hour on April 12, 2022, 62-year-old Frank James threw smoke bombs and shot multiple people on a train entering the station; the attack injured 29 people.